President: Taylor Blanchett

 Meet Bashir Hamis, or as his friends call him Bash.
 Bash works for Media Resources Inc. and has been for 5 years.
 Bash started from the bottom at Media Resources, first working with the install department, installing over 100 signs & displays.
 He quickly moved into the Digital department, learning how to build the Digital LED signs.
 Once his tenure was done there, he moved onto the print department finishing large format banners.
 After showing so much dedication to the company he was quickly promoted to a Project Manager role, to assist the sales and install team with their orders.
 From there, he quickly got another promotion to pre-sales support and estimating digital LED signs.
 Most recently he was promoted once more, and is now working in sales, focusing on sports and indoor projects.

-Director of Events: Krista Edwards
+Chair of Events: Krista Edwards

 Krista Edwards has been in the sign industry for 9 years.
 She is a project manager and sales rep for Media Resources International Inc. She has recently graduated from Sheridan College with Honours in their Project Management Course and will be taking the PMP exam in June 2019.
 As a second generation of her family in the industry, the “Sign Biz” has affected most aspects of her life – and she intends to keep it that way!

-Director of Marketing and Design: Stacey Gagne
+Chair of Marketing and Design: Stacey Gagne

 Stacey Gagne is the Business Development Manager at Signex Manufacturing, the largest sign manufacturing facility in Manitoba, serving local, national, and international clients.
 She leads the sales and pre-production teams and is the front of the company promoting the products, services, and most importantly the quality of Signex Manufacturing.
 She is always looking for creative ways to expand clientele and build long lasting relationships with both existing and new clients.